 My Opinion Doesn’t Matter

-I speak out today to call Christians to go to God’s Word.
+Christians must go to God’s Word.
 This issue is simply too important to make an “uninformed” or even biased decision.
 As followers of Jesus, let us take the responsibility to do this in every area of our lives.
 Let us search the Bible for spiritual truth and apply it to our daily decisions, relationships, and society issues.

-5 Spiritual Truths to Shape Our Stand on Abortion
+5 Spiritual Truths to Shape Our Stand on Life in the Womb

 So, what does Scripture say that we can apply to the issue of abortion?
 While there are many other passages and truths I could cite here, these five spiritual principles speak most directly to the topic.